Santanu Bhattacharya (data scientist)

-Santanu Bhattacharya is the Chief Technologist of NatWest Group, a visiting professor at Indian Institute of Science. and a collaborating scientist at the Camera Culture Group, MIT Media Lab.
+Santanu Bhattacharya is an American data scientist.
+Currently, at the Camera Culture Group, MIT Media Lab.
 He is a serial entrepreneur and has worked for NASA and Facebook in the past.
+He has been a C-level executive at Fortune1000 corporations such as Airtel and Facebook and is a former visiting professor at the Indian Institute of Science.

 Early life

 Santanu was born in the remote sub-Himalayan part of Northeast India.
 After graduating high-school, he studied at Indian Institute of Technology Bombay before moving to the United States for graduate school.

 Career

-Santanu received his PhD from University of Maryland, College Park and NASA Goddard Space Flight Center where he published several papers on a new class of superconducting infrared detectors.
+Santanu received his PhD from University of Maryland, College Park and NASA Goddard Space Flight Center where he conducted pathbreaking research on a new class of superconducting infrared detectors.

 Following the academic experience, Santanu pursued an entrepreneurial path in data and automation at OriginLab.
-Santanu then led LIMS product development at Beckman Instruments and AT Kearney to pursue management consulting with several marquee clients such as Gillette, Pepsi, BMW and Goldman Sachs.
+Led LIMS product development at Beckman Instruments and joined at Kearney to pursue management consulting with several marquee clients such as Gillette, Pepsi, BMW and Goldman Sachs.

-In 2004 he joined AOL-Time Warner, then a leading internet company where the B2C internet users spend most time every day.
-Santanu led the creation of the Analytics Solution Centre, a global team of over 200 data scientists, online advertising experts and engineers who build foundational technologies around AOL’s contextual and behavioural advertising targeting platforms.
+In 2004 he joined AOL-Time Warner, where he led the creation of the Analytics Solution Centre, a global team who built technologies around AOL’s contextual and behavioural advertising targeting platforms.